 No matter how big we get, we know perfectly well who made it possible.
 The story of 2018 is more about you than it is about us.

 Here, then, are some of the Proton community’s main highlights:

 - In December, Proton Mail surpassed 10 million users.
 While we still have a large number of journalists, activists, and security-conscious users, new users are increasingly coming from the general public.
 These new users include celebrities, entrepreneurs, and many corporations.

-- Proton VPN also grew rapidly, passing one million users a little over one year after it launched, reflecting the great need for a trustworthy free VPN service.
+- Proton VPN also grew rapidly, passing one million users a little over one year after it launched, reflecting the great need for a trustworthy free VPN service(new window).